The Corner Project of Malinalco: advisers

 Contact

-Dean Brackley, SJ, is a theologian on the faculty of the University of Central American in San Salvador, where he teaches ethics.
-Originally from the U.S., he has lived in El Salvador since 1990, when he went to help fill the gap left after the assassination of the six Jesuit professors of the UCA.
-He is the author of several books of theology, combining his academic duties with community work in the rural parish of Jayaque, El Salvador, and serving as parish priest in Las Palmas, San Salvador.
-He was a hit with the Corner Project kids, as you can see from the photo, during a visit to Malinalco in 2001.
-In addition to advising The Corner Project on organizational issues, he and the children write to each other via internet.
+Dean Brackley, SJ, (1946-2011) was a theologian on the faculty of the University of Central American in San Salvador, where he taught ethics.
+Originally from the U.S., he went to El Salvador 1990, to help fill the gap left after the assassination of the six Jesuit professors of the UCA.
+He was the author of several books of theology, combining his academic duties with community work in the rural parish of Jayaque, El Salvador, and serving as parish priest in Las Palmas, San Salvador.
+He was a hit with the children who started the Corner Project, you can see from the photo taken during a visit to Malinalco in 2001, and he continued advising the Corner Institute team, returning to direct a team retreat in 2010.

 Edgar Cortez is executive secretary of the Mexican National Network of Human Rights Organizations (Red Nacional de Organismos Civiles de Derechos Humanos "Todos los derechos para Todos") and former director of Mexico's Miguel Agustín Pro Human Rights Center.
-He is shown here with members of The Corner Project who participated in an organizational workshop he directed in Barrio San Juan in September, 2004.
+He is shown here with members of The Corner Project's youth group, who participated in an organizational workshop he directed in Barrio San Juan in September, 2004.

 Malinalco team